An Honest (and Surprising) Review of Jet.com Fresh Grocery Delivery

 If I hear back from customer service with a better solution to this situation, I will definitely update.
 Until then, with so many other options for grocery delivery bursting on the scene this year, I'm sad to suggest that you might want to shop around before settling on Jet.

-Another Update!
-Jet No Longer Servicing My Area
+Update: Jet No Longer Servicing My Area

-So, I just received an e-mail from Jet this evening (I don't really understand how, since they terminated my account) to let me know that they are no longer servicing my zip code with fresh grocery delivery until they can properly work out some "issues" which aren't really explained in the e-mail.
-This is too bad, and I hope for others who use the service in my area and other cancelled service areas that they can find affordable alternatives.
+So, I just received an e-mail from Jet this evening (I don't really understand how, since they terminated my account) to let me know that they are no longer servicing my zip code with fresh grocery delivery until they can properly work out some "issues" that aren't really explained in the e-mail.
+This is too bad, and I hope for others who use the service in my area and other canceled service areas that they can find affordable alternatives.

 Questions & Answers